cjacker/wchlinke-mode-switch/README.md

 # wchlinke-mode-switch

-'wchlinke-mode-switch' is a command-line tool to switch WCH-LinkE modes between DAP and RV.
+'wchlinke-mode-switch' is a command-line tool to switch WCH-LinkE modes between DAP and RV (with latest firmware).
 WCH-LinkE support online debugging and downloading of WCH RISC-V MCU (2 wires RVSWD / ch32v003 1 wire SDI interface), and also support online debugging and downloading of ARM MCU with SWD/JTAG interface.
 It also have a serial port.

-The dual modes (DAP / RV) of WCH-LinkE can be switched by some official close source utilities, such as MounRiver Studio, WCHISPTool, etc. And also can be switched by onboard 'ModeS' button (and why it have a case ?!).
+The dual modes (DAP / RV) of WCH-LinkE can be switched by some official close source utilities, such as MounRiver Studio, WCHISPTool, etc. And also can be switched by onboard 'ModeS' button (and why it have a case ?!)

 <img src="./wch-linke.png" width=70%/>

-For more infomation aboud this adapter, please refer to [official website](http://www.wch-ic.com/downloads/WCH-LinkUserManual_PDF.html).
+For more infomation about WCH-LinkE, please refer to [official manual](http://www.wch-ic.com/downloads/WCH-LinkUserManual_PDF.html).

 ## Install:
 ```